Frequently Asked Questions (FAQs)

 When was the fee introduced and why?

 The fee was introduced by the four surgical Royal Colleges of the UK and Ireland in August 2008 to support the running costs of the Joint Committee on Surgical Training (JCST).
-The surgical Royal Colleges had stopped receiving government funding to support the costs of the JCST and the fee was introduced.
-These costs include those associated with trainee enrolment and certification; the work of the Specialty Advisory Committees (SACs) and other committees/groups; curriculum educational review, evaluation and development; helpdesk support; and continuous improvements to our internal systems and processes as well as the running costs of the ISCP (maintenance and website development).
-Further information about JCST's activities can be found on the 'about us' page here.
+The Colleges had previously ceased receiving government funding for these activities, which prompted the introduction of the fee.
+It covers the costs associated with enrolment and certification; the work of the Specialty Advisory Committees (SACs) and other committees/groups; curriculum review, evaluation and development; helpdesk support; quality improvement; ongoing improvements to our internal systems and processes; and the maintenance and development of the ISCP website.
+Further information about the JCST's work can be found on our 'about us' page here.

-The Joint Committee for Postgraduate Training in Dentistry (JCTPD) adopted the ISCP for dental surgical training from August 2011.
-The fee has been set at 50% of the surgical fee because dental surgical trainees do not make use of the full range of JCST services.
+The Joint Committee for Postgraduate Training in Dentistry (JCPTD) adopted the ISCP for dental training from August 2011.
+The fee has been set at 50% of the surgical fee because dental trainees are supported by the JCPTD, not the JCST.
 You can find more information about JCST finances here.

 Who does the fee apply to?